FHNW-INT/Pizzeria_Reference_Project/README.md

 3. As a User I want to I want to have a user account so I can authenticate myself.
 5. As a User I want to delete my user account
 6. As a User I want to have the oppurtunity to change my password or E-Mail
-7. As a User I want to upload my notes for a specific moduleüä.
+7. As a User I want to upload my notes for a specific module.
 8. As a User I want to delete my notes for a specific module if I don’t want to share then anymore.
 9. As a User I want to download notes that are necessary for my specific module.
 11. As a User I want to favourise notes so I can (and see how many favs)